asNeeded

 status

-• This layer is part of Vicmap Lite and contains point features delineating geographic features from which key geographic landmarks can be labelled.
-Vicmap Lite datasets are suited for use between scales of 1: 250,000 and 1 : 5 million.
-The point features were sourced from GEO_POINT_LABEL.
-The level of attribute information and the number of features has been simplified to suit the 1: 250,000 - 1 : 5 million scale range.
-The concept of a Scale Use Code has been introduced to help control the level of detail displayed.
-THIS DATASET WAS LAST UPDATED IN AUGUST 2008
+This raster is part of Vicmap Lite and depicts the terrain using hillshading.
+This Vicmap Lite dataset is suited for use between scales of 1: 2 million and 1 : 5 million.
+The source DEM was sourced from Vicmap Elevation.
+The resolution of the raster is 800m which suits the 1: 2 million - 1 : 5 million scale range.
+MGA 54 THIS DATASET WAS LAST UPDATED IN AUGUST 2008